zbackup/zbackup/README.md

 zbackup --password-file ~/.my_backup_password restore /my/backup/repo/backups/backup-`date '+%Y-%m-%d'` > /my/precious/backup-restored.tar
 ```

-If you have a 32-bit system and a lot of cores, consider lowering the number of compression threads by passing `--threads 4` or `--threads 2` if the program runs out of address space when backing up (see why [below](#caveats)).
+If you have a 32-bit system and a lot of cores, consider lowering the number of compression threads by passing `--threads 4` or `--threads 2` if the program runs out of address space when backing up (see why [below](#caveats), item 2).
 There should be no problem on a 64-bit system.

 # Caveats